sonaljain2212/30DaysOfML/Day-17.md

 Day 17/30

-Quote of the day:
+Quote of the day: You never fail, until you stop trying!!

-I came across a question today, Is a 1  1 convolution operation the same as scaling the input by a single scalar constant?
+I came across a question today, Is a 1 * 1 convolution operation the same as scaling the input by a single scalar constant?
 While searching the answer for this I came accross the article "A Gentle Introduction to 1×1 Convolutions to Manage Model Complexity".

 Link: (https://machinelearningmastery.com/introduction-to-1x1-convolutions-to-reduce-the-complexity-of-convolutional-neural-networks/)